zsiki/GeoEasy/doc/install.rst

 	sudo apt-get install tcl tk

-Install tcllib on your platform
+Install tcllib and libtk-img on your platform (libtk-img is optional used to png export in graphic window.

 .. code:: bash

-	sudo apt-get install tcllib
+	sudo apt-get install tcllib libtk-img

 Install proj (https://proj4.org)